 mesmerized by the heat and the luscious scent until the rain interfered, running its icy fingers down my back, forcing me back to life.

-become scorched or singed under intense heat or dry conditions
+become singed under intense heat or dry conditions

 In his arms, he carried two large loaves of bread that must have fallen into the fire because the crusts were